Daniel-Mietchen/datascience/sharing-presentations.md

 # Licensing
 * There should be a clear license statement on either within a presentation (e.g. on one slide) or closely associated with it (e.g. in the metadata).

+# See also
+* I am not aware of any good guidance on how to do good live demos of research-related software and tools, so this could be another avenue worth exploring.